bitvec

 macros build atop bits!

-desired data structure with the given contents.
+to create the desired data structure with the given contents.

 Performance